 Robert joined Watsi on November 5th, 2014.
-Five years ago, Robert became the 388th member to automatically support a new Watsi patient every month.
-Since then, 5,561 more people have become monthly donors!
-Robert's most recent donation traveled 8,500 miles to support Regina, a secretary from Kenya, to fund a hysterectomy.
+Six years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 8,800 miles to support Nuon, a construction worker from Cambodia, to fund a fracture repair on his leg.

 Regina is a 46-year-old woman from Kenya.
 She works as a secretary at the Kiambu County Offices with limited income and shared that she has not been paid for some months.
 Since five years ago, Regina has been experiencing lower abdominal pains and abnormal uterine bleeding.
 She has been diagnosed with uterine fibroids.
 She needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Our medical partner, African Mission Healthcare Foundation, is requesting $791 to fund Regina's surgery.
 On June 5th, she will undergo gynecological surgery at our medical partner's care center.
 Once recovered, Regina will be able to resume her daily activities free of pain.
 “I have been paying for national health insurance hoping it would help me and also if my salary was paid I would have tried to cater for this operation.
 Now I plead for support so that I can undergo this surgery and at least get back to my normal life,” said Regina.